ivanizag/izilogmcz/README.md

 - 61kb of RAM
 - Dual floppy 8-inch hard sectored discs.
 Single sided, 32 sectors, 77 tracks, 128+8 Bytes per sector.
 - 1 RS232 port.
 Emulated with the host console.
-- 2 parallet ports.
+- 2 parallel ports.
 Not emulated.
 - 9 slots

 From the Zilog [brochure](https://web.archive.org/web/20170904130919/https://amaus.org/static/S100/zilog/brochure/Zilog%20MCZ-1%20Series%20System.pdf): The Zilog MCZ-1 Microcomputer Systems are a series of general purpose computers providing very high performance at a low cost.
 These systems are designed for high reliability and low maintenance.
 The MCZ-1 Systems